Xetalim/trapping_internal_tides/README.md

   5. Pick a random number YYYY between 8000 and 9000.
 This will be our SSH port number for the tunnel.
 Try another number if something fails.
   6. On your local machine, type `ssh -A -L YYYY:localhost:XXXX 1234567@gemini.science.uu.nl`
   7. Open a browser on your local computer and go to `localhost:YYYY`, where `YYYY` is your chosen portnumber.
 When asked for a password/token, use the one that you noted in step 2.
+  8. These steps above sometimes fail when using MobaXTerm on windows, if that happens, try to use the normal command line (cmd).

   ### Analysing data on your local
   Instead of analysing the data on the cluster, you can also download the data to your local machine and analyse it using your favourite programme.
 To download data to your local, you can follow these steps:
   1. Open a Terminal.
   2. Copy data from your Gemini directory to your local directory using: `scp 1234567@gemini.science.uu.nl:/path_to_output_data /path_to_local_analysis_directory` using your Solis-ID in place of 1234567.

-More info can be found here: https://github.com/OceanParcels/UtrechtTeam/wiki/How-to-run-parcels-on-lorenz,-gemini-and-cartesius#gemini
+More info can be found here: https://github.com/OceanParcels/UtrechtTeam/wiki/How-to-run-parcels-on-lorenz-or-gemini

 </details>